Home / Operations Emergency and Disaster Preparedness

 Mold Control: Critical Tips on How to Clean Up and Prevent Mold After a Flood

-After a hurricane blows through and the heavy rains recede, or the snow starts to melt after a blizzard, your problems may be just beginning.
+After a hurricane blows through and the heavy rains recede or the snow starts to melt after a blizzard, your problems may be just beginning.
 Water damage from a flood can quickly lead to mold, posing serious health risks.

 Controlling moisture is the key to preventing mold.
 According to OSHA, mold spores continually float through indoor and outdoor air, enabling mold to grow on virtually any substance when moisture, oxygen and an organic source are present.
 Mold can significantly impact indoor air quality, so it’s important to act quickly after sustaining water damage.